Chelsea FC and and our partners combined to install purpose built five-a-side pitches both in London and in Asia

 The Blue Pitches have a modern artificial playing surface and host hundreds of local children each week.

-Chief executive Ron Gourlay said at the time:
+Chief executive at the time Ron Gourlay said:

 'Blue Pitches is the base of our strategy for Asia-Pacific and the wider global picture over the next five to 10 years.